dscruggs/devnotes/reading/books/README.md

 Links to any notes I took on GitHub while reading can be accessed by clicking on a book title.
 Links to purchase or a free PDF (if available) are included

+Status:

+- :memo: - To do
+- :blue_book: - In Progress
+- :heavy_check_mark: - Complete

 ## Algorithms

 ### Basic AI/ML